ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-20-logging-into-vagrant.md

 ####Windows

-Assuming you created the "TwitterClone" folder on the Desktop, open "Windows Powershell" from the start menu.
+Open "Windows Powershell" from the start menu.
 I'll refer to "Windows Powershell" as the terminal for the rest of this guide.
-Let's navigate to the project directory with:
+Assuming you created the "TwitterClone" folder on the Desktop, let's navigate to the project directory with:

 ```bash
 # PowerShell on host computer